 17. Llyn y Fan Fach And The Western Beacons

 Llyn y Fan Fach is a glacial lake in the Black Mountain region of the Brecon Beacons (Bannau Brycheiniog).
-This region of the Brecon Beacons (also known as the Carmarthen Fans) offers breathtaking examples of glacially formed cwms (valleys), lakes and escarpments.
+This region of the Beacons (also known as the Carmarthen Fans) offers breathtaking examples of glacially formed cwms (valleys), lakes and escarpments.

 The most dramatic of which is Llyn y Fan Fach, Llyn y Fan Fawr and their surrounding peaks.